curriculum-vitae-team/cv-node/README.md

 SMTP_URL=
 ```

-## Local Database
+## Local Database & Docker

 You should have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.
 Then you can use:

+### `yarn image`

+Creates docker image for this application.

-### `yarn database`
+### `yarn image:up`

 Creates docker container with local PostgreSQL database.
-You can inspect database table entities with pgAdmin 4.
+You can inspect database table entities with pgAdmin 4.\
+Runs previously created image in another docker container connected to the database.

 ## Available Scripts